 The discounts are definitely in the details.
 How a roof is attached to the rafters is just one example.
 The type of nail and the spacing between them determine uplift resistance strength.
 This minor detail can double the chances of your roof staying on during a hurricane.

 The Wind Mitigation Inspection also examines secondary water resistance (such as a foam barrier) and opening protection.
 The addition of hurricane shutters and impact-resistant windows and doors can result in higher discounts, depending on the type.

-The one thing you never want to do is list a building feature that you don’t have in order to get a discount.
-It’s a class one misdemeanor.
+You never want to list a building feature that you don't have at your house, just to get a discount.
+It's a class one misdemeanor.
 The state of Florida takes this seriously.

 Worth More Than Discounts